-Article History Abstract Accepted: 29 June 2024 Since the Indonesian government's policy, rural tourism development has Revised: 19 July 2024 been prioritized.
-Many villages are trying to develop their villages into Published: 30 June 2024 tourist villages.
-Especially with the best tourist village award, the impact is that all villages compete to get the award.
-Budo Village is a tourist village located in North Minahasa Regency, North Sulawesi Province, Indonesia.
-This village went viral because it received the award for the 50 Best Tourism Villages in Indonesia 2022.
-Since it was first opened, many visitors have come from the location.
-The average number of visitors in one day can reach 1500 people, it is mentioned that almost between visitors cannot pass each other while walking on the mangrove track.
-This is because there is no limit to the number of visitors in the area.
-The purpose of this study is to assess the ideal number of visitors at the track, for the sustainability of the tourist site and to preserve the tourist environment.
-The method used in this measurement is Carrying Capacity of the Area.
-The results of this study will recommend to the tourism manager to manage the number of visitors that will have an impact on the sustainability of the tourist attraction.
+Article History Abstract Accepted: 29 June 2024 Revised:19 July 2024 Published: 30 June 2024 Since the Indonesian government's policy, rural tourism development he been prioritized.
+Many villages are trying to develop their villages in tourist villages.
+Especially with the best tourist village award, the impact that all villages compete to get the award.
+Budo Village is a tourist village located in North Minahasa Regency, North Sulawesi Province, Indonesia This village went viral because it received the award for the 50 Best Touris Villages in Indonesia 2022.
+Since it was first opened, many visitors had come to the location.
+The average number of visitors in one day can read 1500 people, it is mentioned that almost between visitors cannot pass each other while walking on the mangrove track.
+This is because there is no ling to the number of visitors in the area.
+The purpose of this study is to assess the ideal number of visitors at the track, for the sustainability of the touriste, and to preserve the tourist environment.
+The method used in the measurement is the Carrying Capacity of the Area.
+The results of this study will recommend to the tourism manager how to manage the number visitors that will have an impact on the sustainability of the tourist attraction.
 Keywords: ideal number, visitors, mangrove track, budo village

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License